 New MIECHV Program grant funding

-Starting in fiscal year 2024 (FY24), HRSA will give eligible states and jurisdictions one MIECHV Program grant, that includes base funds, matching funds (if applied for), and additional matching funds (if available).
+Starting in fiscal year 2024 (FY24), HRSA will give eligible states and jurisdictions one MIECHV Program grant that includes base funds, matching funds (if applied for), and additional matching funds (starting in FY25, if available and applied for).
 All MIECHV Program requirements apply to each part of the award.
 To get a MIECHV Program grant, eligible awardees must meet the Maintenance of Effort requirement.

 Maintenance of Effort (MOE)